mengstr/SUBASIC/README.md

 ## Functions

 ### RND(max)
 Returns a random number between 0 and max-1.
-Currently the number can't be a fulle expression, only dingle number or variables are allowed.
+Currently the max value can't be a full expression, only single numbers or variables are allowed.
 #### Example
 ```
 10 LET A=100+RND(10) : REM Number between 100 and 109